Funding boost for Māori and Pasifika health providers to help Covid families

 "Funding will go towards supporting their workforce resources including vaccination.
 I want to encourage innovative Pacific models of care with a focus on the immediate Omicron response.

-"I want to communicate key public health messages in culturally appropriate ways," Aupito William Sio said."
+"I want to communicate key public health messages in culturally appropriate ways," Aupito William Sio said.

-Earlier this morning, Deputy Prime Minister Grant Robertson says the Parliament grounds occupation is no longer peaceful - and has urged protesters to go home.
+Earlier this morning, Deputy Prime Minister Grant Robertson said the Parliament grounds occupation is no longer peaceful - and has urged protesters to go home.

 Robertson said police were doing what they said they would do in a bid to give Wellingtonians their city back.